matanster/hadas/README.md

 ## Usage after setup

 Start Hadas by locating to the root directory and running: `node server.js` (or on Windows, run `server.bat`), <br/>
-then access the UI by opening the shown address.
+then access the UI by opening the shown url in your browser.
+From there you can control the target application, pause, or resume the automatic recycling.

 ## Stability status